Cardiovascular disease (CVD) mortality rates have decreased more than 70% since the 1960s due to medical advancements.

 One such project involves working with top health care systems, including Yale School of Medicine, Massachusetts General Hospital, and Sentara Healthcare on a $19 million study funded by the Patient-Centered Outcomes Research Institute (PCORI).

-This multi-center, national study seeks to address social needs and optimize hypertension management in undeserved patient populations in New Haven, CT; Hampton Roads, VA; Boston, MA; and Houston, TX via a novel telehealth, health advocate and community health worker model.
+This multi-center, national study seeks to address social needs and optimize hypertension management in underserved patient populations in New Haven, CT; Hampton Roads, VA; Boston, MA; and Houston, TX via a novel telehealth, health advocate and community health worker model.

 Nasir and Javed’s research has also been incredibly helpful in developing Houston Methodist’s own SDoH screening program, which screens patients for social needs and informs efforts to connect them with community-based agencies that can help address those needs.
 The program is in its pilot stage but shows promise for improving health outcomes in the next few years.